If you are a church leader there will probably come a time when a member asks you about a church member business directory.

-Salespeople are trained to make connections and look for sales opportunities everywhere they go.
 Often, members will target people they go to church with because of the easy access to prospective clients.

 This can create a challenge for church leaders because the question that inevitably comes up is whether the church is willing to provide a church member business directory.

-This can seem like a good idea for business people in the church because they have a passion for their product and want to share it with others.
-However, creating a business directory has the potential to create problems for church members and ultimately church leadership.
+This can seem like a good idea for businesspeople in the church because they have a passion for their product and want to share it with others.

 It is important to know how to handle this kind of request and establish a policy and procedure for your church.

-4 Things To Consider
+4 Things to Consider

 1. Confidentiality